unitedoperations/UnitedOperationsFramework/docs/mission-makers/basic-setup.md

 ## End-Conditions

-End conditions can be setup through two different methods.

 End-Condition categories provided in the End Conditions menu.
 {: .fw-600 }

-  - "All Conditions" means once all conditions you select within the that condition, that ending will occur.
+  - "All Conditions" means once all conditions within you select within the that condition, that ending will occur.
   <!-- ![image-title-here]({{ site.baseurl }}/resources/images/setup/endcond_all.png){:class="img-responsive"} -->
   - "Any Condition" means once any one of the conditions you specify occur, that ending will occur.
   <!-- ![image-title-here]({{ site.baseurl }}/resources/images/setup/endcond_any.png){:class="img-responsive"} -->

-Custom end-conditions done through an SQF script
-{: .fw-600 }
+  - Custom end-conditions done through an SQF script {: .fw-600 }

 Keep in mind, end-conditions from the Olsen framework are not supported by the UO Framework!
   <!-- * [Here's]({{ site.baseurl }}/docs/mission-makers/end_cond/#porting-from-olsen) how to convert your Olsen end-conditions to the UO Framework -->